Conformal Symmetry in Field Theory and in Quantum Gravity: Long Story of Infinities

+One of the first papers with explicit construction of UV-finite quantum gravitation with higher derivatives appeared in 1989 by Kuzmin \cite{kuzmin}.
+The idea by Kuzmin was the pioneer one and is still very interesting.
+It has moreover some relations to models with fractional derivatives \cite{fractional1,fractional2,fractional3}.

-As a first element in the last step of construction of UV-finite quantum gravitational theory we remind how the general structure of perturbative UV-divergences looks at the one-loop level.
+As a first element in the last step of construction of UV-finite quantum gravitational theory, we remind how the general structure of perturbative UV-divergences looks at the one-loop level.
 The divergent part of the effective action at this level can be written in a form:

-where $E$ above is another notation for the Gauss-Bonnet scalar (since it gives rise to Euler invariant of the four-dimensional manifold) and we have included also an additional term $\square R$, which is clearly a total derivative.
-One may ask, why we need to include that Gauss-Bonnet term and the last one to the divergent effective action at the one-loop level.
-Actually, it is perfectly true that they do contribute nothing to the EOM of the effective theory (to their divergent part at one loop), however, the inclusion of such two terms, which after variations are total derivatives, is useful, when we want to discuss the general symmetry properties of the theory.
-This is important, because, when we want to perform some symmetry transformations to check the invariance of the action, then these terms may be essential in providing the correct answer as it is, for example, in some cases in supersymmetric theories.
-But here we will be mainly interested in conformal symmetries of the theory and for them the expression above gives rise also to the correct and complete expression for the conformal anomaly of the theory, that we will discuss here in short.
+where $E$ above is another notation for the Gauss--Bonnet scalar (since it gives rise to Euler invariant of the four-dimensional manifold) and we have included also an additional term $\square R$, which is clearly a total derivative.
+One may ask why we need to include that Gauss--Bonnet term and the last one to the divergent effective action at the one-loop level.
+Actually, it is perfectly true that they do contribute nothing to the EOM of the effective theory (to their divergent part at one loop); however, the inclusion of such two terms, which after variations are total derivatives, is useful, when we want to discuss the general symmetry properties of the theory.
+This is important because, when we want to perform some symmetry transformations to check the invariance of the action, then these terms may be essential in providing the correct answer as it is, for example, in some cases in supersymmetric theories.
+However, here we will be mainly interested in conformal symmetries of the theory and for them the expression above gives rise also to the correct and complete expression for the conformal anomaly of the theory, which~we will discuss here in short.
 All terms in the action above contributes to the conformal anomaly and forgetting about one of them would spoil the derivation related to conformal symmetry at all.
-We moreover, notice that in the expression above we write the beta functions as coefficients in front of each term, as it is common to derive the beta functions of the couplings of the theory in this way in field theory.
-For example $\beta_{R^{2}}$ should be properly understood as the beta function of the gravitational coupling $\alpha_{R^{2}}$ as it was defined in (\ref{eq: stelle}) and it is consistent that this coefficient multiplies the covariant term with the structure $R^{2}$.
-Due to the inclusion of two new terms we were forced to introduce two new beta functions: $\beta_{E}$ and $\beta_{\square R}$.
-However, in standard effective theory they do not lead to any observable effects.
-Altogether, in the divergent part of the effective action above we have four types of divergences to kill, if we want to achieve UV-finiteness of the theory.